International student: China

 The number of international students in China has grown steadily since 2003, with apparently no impact from the rise of terrorism or the Great Recession.
-In contrast to the reported decline of enrollments in the USA and the UK, China's international student market continues to strengthen.
 China is now the leading destination globally for Anglophone African students.

 Number of international students in China (2016) by sending continent.

 Yearly increase of international students coming to China by continent (2015-2016).

 In 2016, the students coming to China were mostly from Asia (60%), followed by Europe (16%) and Africa (14%).
-However, Africa had the highest growth rate at 23.7% year-on-year 2015–2016.
+However, Africa had the highest growth rate at 23.7 percent year-on-year 2015–2016.